MetPX/sarracenia/doc/mirroring_use_case.rst

 There are essentially three parts of the problem:

- * obtain the list of files which have been modified (recently.)
+ * Detection: obtain the list of files which have been modified (recently.)
- * copy them to the other cluster.
+ * Transfer: copy them to the other cluster.
- * aspirational deadline to deliver a mirrored file: five minutes.
+ * Performance: aspirational deadline to deliver a mirrored file: five minutes.

 The actual trees to mirror are the following::